Konrad Sopala

 This keeps you in control.
 Autofix is aggressive about applying what’s open, but it respects what you’ve explicitly closed.

-Autofix is available on GitHub in early access for Pro plan users.
+Autofix is available on GitHub and GitLab as an open beta for CodeRabbit Pro Plan users.

 If you’re tired of implementing review feedback that’s already been spelled out for you, give it a try.
 Comment on your next PR and see what comes back.